crashoverride777/swifty-ads/README.md

 # How to use all helpers

-I removed the ads manager class in v6.1 as I felt like it was complicating things unnecessarlily and making the helper(s) less felixble.
-If you are using all 3 helpers at the same time you will have to implement your own logic for showing ads.
+I removed the AdsManager.swift file in v6.1 as I felt like it was complicating things unnecessarlily and making the helper(s) less flexible.
+If you are using all 3 helpers at the same time you will have to implement your own logic for showing the correct ad.

 To differentiate between targets you can do something like this.